Last updated: 16 July 2026

 For any question relating to this policy or to the processing of your personal data, and for the exercise of your rights, contact us at contact@damjitech.com.

-As part of the development of its business, Damji may carry out a restructuring, merger, contribution, total or partial transfer of assets, transfer of goodwill or change of control.
-In such a case, the personal data processed within the platform form part of the assets that may be transferred to the acquirer or beneficiary entity, which then becomes the data controller in place of Damji and remains bound to comply with this policy and with Law 09-08.
+As part of the development of its business, Damjitech may carry out a restructuring, merger, contribution, total or partial transfer of assets, transfer of goodwill or change of control.
+In such a case, the personal data processed within the platform form part of the assets that may be transferred to the acquirer or beneficiary entity, which then becomes the data controller in place of Damjitech and remains bound to comply with this policy and with Law 09-08.
 We will inform you of such a transfer by an appropriate means where the law so requires, and the beneficiary will, where applicable, complete the formalities required with the CNDP.
 Your rights over your data remain unchanged and enforceable against the beneficiary.